viromelab/tracespipe/README.md

 │   │
 │   ├── TRACES_results/                # where the files regarding the metagenomic
 │   │                                  # analysis, redundancy and control will appear
+│   ├── TRACES_results/profiles/       # where the redundancy profiles appear
 │   │
 │   ├── TRACES_viral_alignments/       # where viral alignments and index will appear
 │   ├── TRACES_viral_consensus/        # where viral consensus (FASTA) will appear